brianvp/brianvp.github.com/_posts/2015-11-11-entity-framework-series-part-3-basic-crud-with-edmx-sprocs.md

  }
 ```

-<span style="font-weight: 400;">Not a very efficient technique, especially when using a number of parameters.
-At this point you are simply using EF as a wrapper for ADO.NET, so if this is your main technique, why bother using EF at all?</span>
+Not a very efficient technique, especially when using a number of parameters.
+At this point you are simply using EF as a wrapper for ADO.NET, so if this is your main technique, why bother using EF at all?

 ## <span style="font-weight: 400;">Conclusion</span>

-<span style="font-weight: 400;">All in all, sproc access in EDMX is not that bad, and lets us work with entities to a large degree.
-If your apps are stored procedure-centric, there is a lot of built-in support in Entity Framework that you should find useful.</span>
+All in all, sproc access in EDMX is not that bad, and lets us work with entities to a large degree.
+If your apps are stored procedure-centric, there is a lot of built-in support in Entity Framework that you should find useful.